dwdas9/home/articles/AzureFunctions/AzureSkyWeather/HttpTriggered/AzureFunctions_nav_included.md

 When you click F5 you will see a message which looks like the one below.
 ![Alt text](image-92.png)

 This is where Azurite comes into play.
-Here is what it is:

-**Azurite**:
 Azurite is a free tool to mimic Azure Storage on your computer.
 It helps in testing Azure storage without actually using the real Azure services.

-**Role in Azure Function Development**:

-1. **Local Testing**: While making Azure Functions, sometimes you don't want to use the real Azure Storage, especially in the beginning.
-Azurite helps you test these functions locally.

-2. **Saves Money**: Using Azurite means no real Azure connection, so no costs.

-3. **Quick Checks**: Local testing is fast.
-No delays like in the real network, helping in quicker development cycles.

-4. **Work Anytime**: Even if your net is down, with Azurite, you can still work on Azure Functions linked to Azure Storage.

-5. **Safe Testing**: With Azurite, there's no risk of messing up actual data in Azure Storage.

-6. **Simple Use**: Azurite is user-friendly.
-Start or stop it easily when you need, especially if you want to begin afresh.

-7. **Works with Popular Tools**: Tools like Visual Studio Code make it easy to work with Azurite.

-**In short**, Azurite ffers a local and pocket-friendly way to test and make Azure Functions linked with Azure Storage.
+It saves money,can work offline, its safe, and quick.

 ### What happens during debugging